bhoard/RMC-RAG-Chat/readme.md

 Contributions are welcome!
 This project aims to be educational and accessible.
 When contributing:

 1. Keep code simple and well-commented
-2. Write as if explaining to a junior developer
+2. Write as if explaining to a beginner
 3. Test on modest hardware when possible
 4. Update documentation for any new features